Pacheco Valle Biodiversity Project

-About Our Island
+About Our Traffic Island Habitat

-In 2009 Marcia Basalla adopted this traffic island through the City of Novato’s “Adopt an Island” program.
-It is located on Alameda del Prado in Pacheco Valle.
-With a 560-foot perimeter, it is planted in 95% California native plants.
 Marcia’s objective was to create a natural habitat for wildlife and to increase biodiversity connectivity in this open space area.
-Since its inception, the island has evolved into a home for a whole host of birds, pollinators, insects, reptiles and other small animals.
-And for the past four years, it has been a Monarch waystation.
+Since its inception, the traffic island has evolved into a home for a whole host of birds, pollinators, insects, reptiles and other small animals.
+And for the many years it has been a Monarch Butterfly way station.

-Future for Pacheco Valle Biodiversity Project
+Pacheco Valle Biodiversity Project Objective

 - Use our thriving biodiverse native habitat as a demonstration garden